 This means that even you, their parent, will most likely not be allowed to even listen to the interview.

 On the other hand, if CPS wants to interview your child at school they must first get your permission to do so if you are at the school during the time of the interview.
 If you are not at the school, they can interview your child without your permission.

 The big thing to note here is that if you've already denied the permission to interview your child at your home then CPS cannot side-step this denial by heading to the elementary school for the interview to be conducted.

 Coaching your child prior to a CPS interview

-Outside of providing advice to your child to tell CPS the truth, it is never appropriate to “coach” your child prior to a CPS interview.
-Never ask your child to lie to CPS, to phrase something a certain way or to emphasize/de-emphasize certain points.
+Outside of advising your child to tell CPS the truth, it is never appropriate to "coach" your child before a CPS interview.
+Never ask your child to lie to CPS, phrase something a certain way, or emphasize/de-emphasize certain points.

 CPS investigators are trained to look for telltale signs of coaching.
-What’s more- children are not good at masking the truth.
-Your effort to protect yourself will shine through your child’s answers and this will be a mark against you in the eyes of the investigation team.
+What's more- children are not good at masking the truth.
+Your effort to protect yourself will shine through your child's answers, which will be a mark against you in the eyes of the investigation team.

 The actual examination of your child

 It is not only oral interviews that can be conducted on your child.
 CPS can also have medical, physical or even sexual abuse examinations done if the investigator believes that it is justified.